Retail Operations Guidelines

 Cleaning and disinfecting returned goods if possible before placing them back on the sales floor, and/or

-Storing goods for a period of at least 72 hours before placing them back on the sales floor.
+Storing goods for a period of 24 hours before placing them back on the sales floor.

 - Support vulnerable populations by providing access to dedicated store hours and/or curbside pick-up and/or delivery.